 The English Department today is the manifestation and continuation of the Department of English Language Education, Faculty of Language and Arts Education, Institute for Teacher Training and Education, Malang.
 This change of name was implicated by the amendment of the Institute for Teacher Training and Education, Malang which received a wider mandate in accordance with the Presidential Regulation no.93, dated August 4, 1999, on “the Conversion of Institutes for Teacher Training and Education into Universities”.

 The wider mandate applied to a number of departments, including the English Department, Institute for Teacher Training and Education, Malang which fulfilled certain requirements such as the availability of lecturers in terms of number and qualifications.
 The wider dut

-of the Department is producing Sarjanas (First Degree Holders) in English Language Teaching and English Language Literature.
-This duty carried out by offering two programs for Strata 1 or 4-year B.A. since 1997.
+of the Department is producing Sarjanas (First Degree Holders) in English Language Teaching and English Language and Literature.
+This duty has been carried out by offering two programs for Strata 1 or 4-year B.A. since 1997.

 To ensure the quality of the graduates of both programs, the Department developed and decided its own curriculum which is deemed suitable with the characteristics of each program, including the development of curriculum which gives the opportunity to the students to take a double-degree program (1999).
 This development is aimed at accommodating the needs of the students who want to expand their horizon as well as add their academic qualification.